 Could we be finally saying goodbye to cash altogether?
 Card payments have finally overtaken cash for the first time in what could be the beginning of the end for notes and coin transactions.

-Contactless payments otherwise known as ‘tap and go’ and ‘wave and pay’ were introduced in 2007 and had a cool reception from consumers who were not quite ready to take the plunge.
+Contactless payments, otherwise known as ‘tap and go’ and ‘wave and pay’ were introduced in 2007 and had a cool reception from consumers who were not quite ready to take the plunge.

-Cards have, since their introduction into the retail space by the major credit card providers, always controlled the majority of retail spending by value but in 2016 it was the year cards overtook cards by transaction volume.
+Cards have, since their introduction into the retail space by the major credit card providers, always controlled the majority of retail spending by value, but in 2016 it was the year cards overtook cards by transaction volume.

 More than 75% of all staffed point of sale card terminals are now contactless – a figure that is clearly growing as the number one choice for consumer transactions.
 But could our departure with physical cash lure is a sense of free spending?
 The out of sight – out of mind feeling which may add fuel to the fire of consumer debt?
 Maybe.

-Although the figures relating to contactless card transactions is clearly up, cash is still booming with the value of Bank of England notes in circulation at an all time high in 2016 – reaching more than £70bn.
-Cash, it seems is here for a while yet.
+Although the figures relating to contactless card transactions is clearly up, cash is still booming, with the value of Bank of England notes in circulation at an all-time high in 2016 – reaching more than £70bn.
+Cash, it seems, is here for a while yet.